automatika-robotics/embodied-agents/docs/examples/semantic_map.md

 # Define a model client (working with Ollama in this case)
-llava = Llava(name="llava")
+llava = OllamaModel(name="llava", checkpoint="llava:latest")
 llava_client = OllamaClient(llava)

 # Define a fixed input for the component
 introspection_query = FixedInput(
+    name="introspection_query",
-    name="introspection_query", msg_type="String",
+    msg_type="String",
     fixed="What kind of a room is this?
 Is it an office, a bedroom or a kitchen?
-Give a one word answer, out of the given choices")
+Give a one word answer, out of the given choices", )
 # Define output of the component
 introspection_answer = Topic(name="introspection_answer", msg_type="String")